 Each of these areas is pertinent to a student’s success in online learning environments.
 By measuring eye movements, studies reveal that we gain valuable insight into the cognitive strategies students use in online courses to solve multiple-choice science problems.
-Thus, eye-tracking technology can illuminate problem solving techniques as well as difficulties.
+Thus, eye-tracking technology can illuminate problem-solving techniques as well as difficulties.

 EYE-TRACKING MAKES EVERY SECOND COUNT

 So, how does eye-tracking work and what can we learn from it?
-Eye-tracking research conducted at two historically black colleges and universities showcase crucial insight into what students are looking at during exams: When students encounter word problems, they spend valuable seconds looking outside the optimal area of interest.
+Eye-tracking research conducted at two historically black colleges and universities showcases crucial insight into what students are looking at during exams: When students encounter word problems, they spend valuable seconds looking outside the optimal area of interest.
 They especially default to this when encountering problems that they’ve not seen in a while.
 For timed exams like the critical standardized exam, those seconds matter.
 Seconds amount to minutes, and ultimately dictate whether or not a student passes.

 Eye-tracking effectively studies visual attention in a variety of science and mathematics learning settings.
-With this tool, researchers explore problem solving methods as well as difficulties students face solving certain problems.
+With this tool, researchers explore problem-solving methods as well as difficulties students face solving certain problems.
 Understanding perceptual properties can be used as a guidepost for learning attention through eye movements, according to studies.
-With this data, we can enhance students’ ability to problem solve quickly.
+With this data, we can enhance students’ ability to problem-solve quickly.

-HARNESSING EYE-TRACKING TECHNOLOGY TO ENHANCE PROBLEM SOLVING
+HARNESSING EYE-TRACKING TECHNOLOGY TO ENHANCE PROBLEM-SOLVING

 HOW DOES IT WORK?